aerisweather/GuzzleHttpMock/README.md

 #### Available Responses

-The following methods are avialable for mocking responses:
+The following methods are available for mocking responses:

 Method | Notes
 ------ | -----